DBASE Mac: Changing priorities

 At first the idea was to produce something similar to DigiCorp's original design, releasing a 1.0 in early 1986 and then following with a major upgrade late that year.
 However the product quickly became fouled in Ashton-Tate's management, who used it as a dumping ground for every buzzword feature that came along.
 Eventually the original 1.0 design was abandoned and the decision was made to move directly to what was to have been the 2.0 release, the most notable change being to include an object oriented programming language.
 Sometime during this period, management saw the product as a migration path for all versions of dBASE, using the Mac as a testing ground before releasing it on the PC as well, thereby replacing their now-ageing dBASE core with a fully GUI-hosted object-oriented database.

 Apple had long evangelized Ashton-Tate on developing for the Mac, considering them to be one of the "big players" they needed to legitimize the Mac marketplace.
 Although Apple's upper management remained committed to this vision, after waiting three years since the release of the Mac, others in the company were becoming increasingly frustrated with the seemingly never ending development cycles.
 Things came to a head when Guy Kawasaki convinced Apple to option a new advanced database program then known as "Silver Surfer".
 Ashton-Tate threatened to stop all Mac development, and Apple quickly acquiesced and dropped their option.
 Kawasaki responded by starting his own company and marketing the product as 4th Dimension.
-Another delay followed as Ashton-Tate asked for many tweaks and new features to ensure dBASE Mac would compete with this new and very competitive product.
+Another delay followed as Ashton-Tate asked for multiple tweaks and new features to ensure dBASE Mac would compete with this new and competitive product.

 By late 1986 the product was starting to gel, about the time the original 2.0 would have shipped.
 Management decided to market it as dBASE Mac, even though it had nothing in common with its PC counterpart.
 The developers were worried that customers would not be impressed with getting a product that was called dBASE only to find it didn't even work with the DOS version.
 In order to provide some commonality the system could use dBASE databases by building an additional external index file, but it still required the users to re-build their application logic and forms in the new system.